TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Howto/WritingReST/CheatSheet.rst

 ..  ------------------------------------------------------------------------
     header label:  You can use this to create
-    cross-references: To link to the next section, use :ref:`rest-cheat-sheet` or :ref:`h2document:rest-cheat-sheet` from another manual
+    cross-references: To link to the next section, use :ref:`rest-cheat-sheet` or :ref:`rest-cheat-sheet` from another manual
     -------------------------------------------------------------------------